-The most common knee pain causes are:
+The most common causes of knee pain are:

 If you have sore knees related to osteoarthritis, you may also experience other symptoms in your knee such as:

 Knee pain is a common symptom of injuries and conditions related to sports and activity.
-If your knee pain is the result of a sudden injury – particularly a twist or excessive stretch – then you might have a sprain or strain, or other damage to cartilage or ligaments.
+If your knee pain is the result of a sudden injury, particularly a twist or excessive stretch, then you might have a sprain or strain, or other damage to cartilage or ligaments.

 Overuse or repetitive movement

 Knee pain can also be caused by joint diseases and conditions unrelated to any injury.
-If you're aged over 50, there's a chance that knee pain is a sign of osteoarthritis, or another form of arthritis.
-Knee pain in teenagers can be caused by Osgood-Schlatter disease, a condition often related to bone growth and overuse.
+If you're aged over 50, there's a chance that knee pain is a sign of osteoarthritis.
+However, other types of arthritis can also cause knee pain, such as:

 You should see your GP about severe or ongoing knee pain as soon as possible, particularly if it's:

 If you experience the following symptoms, you should also see your GP:

 Your GP will carry out a physical examination of your knee.
 This may include: